michalbali256/hlasm-in-browser/README.md

    It starts chrome with web security disabled, allowing the language server to use SharedArrayBuffer.
 See for example this: https://developer.chrome.com/blog/enabling-shared-array-buffer/.
 Cross-origin isolation is required in order to use SharedArrayBuffer, but right now, neither vscode.dev nor the testing web server serves the page with the correct headers.

    The `--user-data-dir` option causes the browser to be run alongside your other chrome sessions as if it was a fresh install of chrome.

+   See also this issue to track progress of vscode: https://github.com/microsoft/vscode/issues/137884.
 5. Open a new file and change the language to HLASM, the extension should be activated now.

 ## Running vscode from sources - workaround